 With built-in presentation areas and seating, these spaces are a good choice for conferences that require presentations to large crowds.
 These spaces could be good for kick-offs and high-profile conference speakers.

-With their convenience and professional experience, hotels are the gold standard of conference venues and are a great out of the box solution.
+With their convenience and professional experience, hotels are the gold standard of conference venues and are great out-of-the-box solutions.
 Be wary of any hidden charges attached to attendee accommodations.

 Plentiful in all UK cities, colleges and universities offer large scale presentation spaces, as well as halls and reception areas galore.
 Historical venues in this category can also add a special atmosphere to your event.